-To become a foreign policy officer you need:
+To become a foreign policy officer you need to have:

 - relevant public or private sector experience

-Once appointed, new foreign policy officers work through a two-year development programme to develop their skills and experience.
+New foreign policy officers work through a two-year development programme.

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include English, other languages and economics.
+Useful subjects include English and other languages.